NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

 - We can create a simple website in three short steps.
 - Github pages can be combined with a variety of static site generators to create a customised website.
 - A single page project site can be created using an `README.md` file on the `gh-pages` branch.
-- Github pages combined with Jekyll top matter can be used to create quick multipage sites.
+- Github pages combined with Jekyll front matter can be used to create quick multipage sites.
 - Github has a range of Jekyll themes to choose from.
 - To access a wider range of themes and customisation options you can add a `_config.yml` file.
 - Other static site generators can be combined with Github actions for more flexibility.